-1 0 00 01033 ary rage 100 mg certificate authority A certificate authority or certification authority is an entity that issues digital certificates. certification authority See certificate authority. certificate of participation See COP.
-CFDA Catalog of Federal Domestic Assistance; a complete listing of all financial and non-financial Federal assistance programs available to state and local governments as well as other qualifying entities.
+1 obio 03 010 35ai y 1 ago 20 01 101 certification See certificate authority. authority certificate of See COP. participation • CFDA Catalog of Federal Domestic Assistance; a complete listing of all financial and non-financial Federal assistance programs available to state and local governments as well as other qualifying entities.
 The CFDA can be found online at www.cfda.gov.
 CFDA number A unique identification number assigned by the OMB to all Federal grants.
 The CFDA number is a five-digit number formatted as follows: XX.XXX.
 The first two digits identify what Federal agency has awarded the grant.
 The three digits following the decimal are unique to each separate Federal grant issued by a specific Federal agency.
 The CFDA number is used to track all domestically funded Federal assistance programs.
 CFDA title The title of the area of work under which the Federal award was funded in the Catalog of Federal Domestic Assistance.
-CFO Chief financial officer; that person principally responsible for managing the accounting operations of an agency. cf. An abbreviation meaning "compare."
+CFO Chief financial officer; that person principally responsible for managing the accounting operations of an agency. cf. An abbreviation meaning "compare" It is short for the Latin CI.
+An abbreviation meaning "compare."
 It is short for the Latin word confer and instructs the reader to compare one thing with another.
 CFR See Code of Federal Regulations. change fund That portion of the imprest account used primarily for making change when it is necessary during the day for collection of fees in the agency's regular course of business.
-The change fund is not to exceed five hundred dollars (\$500) unless prior approval has been obtained from the State Comptroller.
+The change fund is not to exceed five hundred dollars (\$500) unless prior approval has been obtained from the State Comptroller. charge card A term used to refer to a particular type of device or an account charge card number issued to a cardholder that can be used by the cardholder in lieu of cash, check, bank draft or money order to obtain money, goods, services or anything else of value.
+A charge card differs from a credit card in that a charge card's balance must be fully paid each billing cycle, while a credit card's balance may, subject to interest, be paid over time.